bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 ### Designed for multi-core processors and is well-scaled for concurrency, making it ideal for large-scale projects

 Many languages designed prior to the adoption of multi-core processors (such as Java, JavaScript, C++ and Python) have difficulties scaling and are one-threaded.
 As a more modern language designed for multi-core processors, Go contains effective support for parallel processes (as do C#, Erlang and other languages).
-It’s also designed in the internet age, so Go doesn’t require third-party libraries for web service support.
+It's also designed in the internet age, so Go doesn't require third-party libraries for web service support.

 Goroutines are scalable and non-blocking, ideal for when multiple concurrent processes are required — and take up just 2kb of overhead memory.
-Goroutines are a convenient combination of Javascript’s async features with standard Java multi-threading.
+Goroutines are a convenient combination of Javascript's async features with standard Java multi-threading.
 As a result, open-source projects like Kubernetes, Docker, InfluxDB and Jaeger all opted for Go as their programming language.

-Golang’s quick and efficient compilation makes it effective for even the largest projects.
+Golang's quick and efficient compilation makes it effective for even the largest projects.
 Even the most complex projects can be quickly built and worked on efficiently to reduce bugs and aid easy debugging.

-On large projects where many developers work together to maintain and develop in teams, it’s integral that they be able to work in sync and understand each other’s solutions.
+On large projects where many developers work together to maintain and develop in teams, it's integral that they be able to work in sync and understand each other's solutions.
 Go is designed based on the philosophy that there should be very few solutions (ideally just one) rather than a wide variety of ambiguous solutions so that maintaining these large and complex projects is as simple as possible.

 ## What is Go Used For?